 When Do You Need an Atlanta Personal Injury Lawyer?

-If you have been attacked by a dog and bitten, it is a good idea to hire an attorney to help with your dog bite lawsuit in Atlanta, GA.
+If you have been attacked by a dog and bitten, it is a good idea to hire a personal injury attorney in Atlanta to help with your dog bite lawsuit in Atlanta, GA.
 They will be able to take a look at the case for you and can determine whether you want to use negligence or strict liability, whether the owner was following all local laws, and if the dog was previously listed as dangerous or potentially dangerous.
 Having an attorney will make your lawsuit much easier to handle and can help you get compensation after a dog attacks.